Ankits29/Ankits29/README.md

 I am Ankit Shukla, a Top Rated **Full Stack Developer** on [Upwork](https://www.upwork.com/freelancers/ankitmvpexpert) and [Freelancer](https://www.freelancer.com/u/Ankits29.html), with over 10 years of experience in crafting cutting-edge solutions for both Mobile and Web applications.
 My passion lies in not just delivering products, but also in creating experiences that delight users and drive business growth.
 I believe in a collaborative approach, working closely with clients to understand their vision and translate it into reality.

-### 💼 Past Projects: Somw of my past work based on industry includes
+### 💼 Past Projects: Some of my past work based on industry includes

 - Marketplace Apps
 - Customer platforms for team and order management